-Two Fellows are chosen each year.
-Fellows lead the world class Tanglewood Music Center Orchestra in at least five works a season, experiencing at least 15 hours of independent podium time with the group.
-In the 2023 season works led by Fellows included Britten Four Sea Interludes, Kodály Suite from Háry János, Rachmaninoff Isle of the Dead, Ravel Suite from Mother Goose, and Strauss Don Juan.
+Two conducting fellows are chosen each year to lead the world class Tanglewood Music Center Orchestra in at least five works a season, experiencing a minimum 15 hours of independent podium time with the group.
+In the 2023 season works led by fellows included Britten Four Sea Interludes, Kodály Suite from Háry János, Rachmaninoff Isle of the Dead, Ravel Suite from Mother Goose, and Strauss Don Juan.

-Conducting Fellows at the TMC participate in several masterclasses each season, both public and private, including at least three classes with Boston Symphony Orchestra Music Director Andris Nelsons, as well as classes focusing on concerto accompany with such artists as Emanuel Ax.
+Conducting fellows at the TMC participate in several masterclasses each season, both public and private.
+The 2024 program will include four classes with Boston Symphony Orchestra Music Director and Head of Conducting at Tanglewood Andris Nelsons, as well as classes with Alan Gilbert and Dima Slobodeniouk, and a class focusing on concerto accompanying with violinist Hilary Hahn.

-Fellows also interact with BSO guest conductors, soloists, and musicians in a variety of formats, including rehearsal observation, classes, score study sessions, and informal discussions, and work daily with the Head of the Conducting Program, Stefan Asbury.
+Fellows also interact with BSO guest conductors, soloists, and musicians in a variety of formats, including rehearsal observation, classes, score study sessions, and informal discussions, and work regularly with conducting faculty Stefan Asbury.

 Special Projects and New Music

-Conducting Fellows often take on larger chamber works performed by the TMC Fellows for non-orchestral programs, including those that involve the Vocal Arts Program Fellows and faculty, under the leadership of Dawn Upshaw.
-They also have significant involvement in the Festival of Contemporary Music, often giving the world premieres of TMC-commissioned works.
+Conducting fellows often take on larger chamber works performed by the instrumental fellows for non-orchestral programs, including those that involve the Vocal Arts Program fellows and faculty, under the leadership of Dawn Upshaw.
+They also have significant involvement in the Festival of Contemporary Music, giving the world premieres of TMC-commissioned works.